Computational Tools for Diachronic Linguistics

 Why this matters

-LightSIDE-AthDGC pipeline
+LightSIDE-AthDGC workflow

 - Export an AthDGC slice to LightSIDE-AthDGC's tab-separated input format (

-tools/athdgc_to_lightside_syntax.py) - each row carries token features plus syntactic features (head id, relation, parent relation, dependency-arc triple, valency frame). - Open LightSIDE-AthDGC, load the
+tools/athdgc_to_lightside_syntax.py), each row carries token features plus syntactic features (head id, relation, parent relation, dependency-arc triple, valency frame). - Open LightSIDE-AthDGC, load the

 - Inspect the per-feature weights to find which syntactic patterns drive the classifier's decision per period boundary.
 Export feature-importance tables for the data paper or a follow-on linguistic-change study.

-What we ship (open source, on GitHub)
+What we release (open source, on GitHub)

 The LightSIDE-AthDGC fork lives at https://github.com/AthDGC/Diachronic-Linguistics-Platform/tree/main/tools/lightside-athdgc (Apache-2.0 for the AthDGC adapters; BSD as inherited from the upstream LightSIDE licence).
 What's in the directory:

-Worked example - a sample of the syntactic-feature CSV
+Worked example, a sample of the syntactic-feature CSV

 Running tools/athdgc_to_lightside_syntax.py --in samples.jsonl --out features.csv on a small slice produces a CSV like this (truncated to 4 rows, 8 columns; the real export has ~40 columns for the full PROIEL feature space):